yostane/cours-java/tutorials/java-cli.md

-# Installing and creating Java projects on the command-line for increased productivity
+# A tour of CLI tools for installing Java and creating projects

 Java Developers have at their disposal many tools and libraries that make their DX (Developer eXperience) easier and more fun.